quorten/macsehw/hardware/fpga/bbu/README.md

 * `RDO0` - `RDO15` are bidirectional data signals, they are the
   primary means by which single-pin I/O devices and the like are mapped into the address space that can be directly accessed by the CPU, in conjunction with the address inputs.
+Namely, the BBU reads and writes to RAM, and the CPU accesses that RAM on its own time.

 * I do not know if the C8M and C3.7M clock signals are inputs or outputs.
 The master clock crystal is C16M, 16 MHz, generated by the